StefRuseva88/integration-tests-mongo/README.md

 ---
 ## Project Description

 **MoviesLibraryAPI** is a console-based application developed to manage a collection of movies.
-It allows users to perform CDUD operations, such as creating, reading, updating, and deleting movies from a database in MongoDB Compass.
+It allows users to perform CRUD operations, such as creating, reading, updating, and deleting movies from a database in MongoDB Compass.
 This application is designed to showcase essential software development concepts and practices.

 ## Key Features